yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 }
 ```

 This leaves us with one final problem from the Host's perspective.
-How do we return our response to the guest?
+How do we return our response to the Guest?
-We know how to read memory from the guest.
-However, we need to be able to write to the guest.
+We know how to read memory from the Guest.
+However, we need to be able to write to the Guest.
 We cannot create a `[]byte`
 on the Host and expect the Guest to be able to read from it.
-The guest cannot see beyond its memory sandbox.
+The Guest cannot see beyond its memory sandbox.

 The Host can reach into the Guest, but the Guest cannot reach out into the Host.